blockful-io/shutter-staking/docs/simplified-staking-architecture.md

 The contracts are designed to be customizable, with adjustable parameters such as the lock period, minimum stake, and reward emission.
 Additionally, the contracts uses the Transparent Proxy pattern, where only the DAO has the permission to upgrade the contract and call the owner functions defined below.

+## FAQ

+1. There is a end date for the rewards distribution?
+2. Is the stkSHU token transferable?

 ## Requirements

 1. Compound at each interaction